 See the Northern Lights

-You have two options to see the lights.
-Take an organised tour, or hire a car and plan your own route.
-Whichever you choose, remember you’ll need to be flexible, as the northern lights are active in cycles and are only visible on very dark, clear nights.
+You have two options, if you’re visiting Iceland specifically to see the northern lights.
+You can either take an organised tour, or hire a car and plan your own route.
+Whichever option you choose, you’ll need to be flexible.
+The northern lights go in cycles and are only visible on very dark, clear nights.